 In the realm of foam block construction, whether it’s used for insulation, roadways, landscaping or commercial buildings, the term “Styrofoam” is often used and misused when referring to expanded polystyrene (EPS) foam blocks.
-Styrofoam is actually a trademarked word under the Dow Chemical Company that technically refers to closed-cell, extruded polystyrene foam, however, it is often mistakenly used when talking about expanded polystyrene foam which is similar yet different in many ways.
-If you are looking to have expanded polystyrene foam blocks incorporated in your next construction project and refer to them as Styrofoam, you most definitely will not be getting what you pay for.
+Styrofoam is actually a trademarked word under the Dow Chemical Company that technically refers to closed-cell, extruded polystyrene foam (think foam coffee cups, takeout containers and packing material).
+However, this extruded polystyrene is often mistakenly used when talking about expanded polystyrene foam which is similar yet different in many ways.
+If you refer to Styrofoam when you are actually looking for the construction project material known as expanded polystyrene foam blocks, you most definitely will not be getting what you pay for.

 Extruded vs. Expanded Polystyrene

 The major difference between Styrofoam and EPS foam blocks is that Styrofoam is made from extruded polystyrene (XPS) while EPS foam blocks are made of expanded polystyrene.
 So, what’s the actual difference between extruded and expanded?
-Both are made from polystyrene resins but they are manufactured into sheets and blocks very differently.
-For EPS foam blocks, the blowing agent that is used to form the final product, leaves the polystyrene beads quickly which works to create thousands of tiny cells filled with air.
+Both are polystyrene foam products made from polystyrene resins but they are manufactured into sheets and blocks very differently.
+For EPS foam blocks, the blowing agent that is used to form the final product leaves the polystyrene beads quickly which works to create thousands of tiny cells filled with air.
 The blowing agent used to make XPS or Styrofoam products stays embedded in the beads for long periods of time, thus preventing and reducing air flow through the material.
-This makes XPS foam have a lower moisture absorption rating compared to EPS.
-To add, XPS is made using a continuous extrusion process that creates a closed-cell form while EPS is manufactured through an expansion process that molds spherical beads and uses heat and pressure to fuse them together.
+This gives XPS foam a lower moisture absorption rating compared to EPS.
+To add, XPS is made using a continuous extrusion process that creates a closed-cell form while EPS is manufactured through an expansion process that molds spherical beads and uses heat and pressure to fuse the foam product together.

 When it comes to using Styrofoam or EPS foam blocks and sheets, EPS is the more ideal option for construction projects that call for durability and resistance against harsh external conditions.
 Its applications include soil stabilization, road banks, sheathing, below grade applications, insulation, tapered roof insulation, pools and landscaping.